 With the exception of a subsidiary operation in Venezuela, which has been deemed a hyper inflationary economy, assets and liabilities of those subsidiaries and equity investees located outside the United States whose cash flows are primarily in local currencies have been translated at rates of exchange at the end of the period or historical exchange rates, as appropriate.
 Revenues and expenses have been translated at the weighted average rates of exchange in effect during the period.
-Gains and losses resulting from translation are accumulated in the cumulative foreign currency translation account in accumulated other comprehensive income.
+Gains and losses resulting from currency translation account in accumulated other comprehensive income.
 For the operation in Venezuela, financial statements are translated at either current or historical exchange rates, as appropriate.
-These adjustments, along with gains and losses on currency transactions, are reflected in the consolidated statements of operations.
+These adjustments, along with gains and losses on currency translactions, are reflected in the consolidated statements of operations.